 The rescue of the U.S. POWs at Cabanatuan was a World War II U.S. Army Rangers operation and a classic example of a joint special operations mission that was incredibly planned and executed.
-The operation would be known as the “Great Raid.”
+The operation against the POW camp at Cabanatuan would be known as the “Great Raid.”

 The raid on Cabanatuan was conducted on January 30, 1945.
 It involved troops from the U.S. Army Rangers, Alamo Scouts, and the Filipino guerrillas.
 All would play key roles in the operation.